 Students may forget about prolonging their stay in Czech Republic.
 Please note that an application for extending the stay on a long-term visa/long-term residence permit can be filed at earliest 90 days and at latest 14 days before the period of the permitted stay expires.

 What are the prices of accommodation?

 Prices differ a lot, depending on location and type of accommodation.
-In 2012 approximate prize for three room flat shared by a group of student varies between 13 and 17 thousands CZK per month including other fees (like deposit, electricity and gas).
+Approximate prize for three bedrooms flat shared by a group of students varies around 30 thousands CZK per month including other fees (like deposit, electricity and gas).
 Price for 1 bed apartment is approx. 14.000 CZK + fees.
 It is usual here, that the price is being presented separately – fixed rent price and a bit variable fees for gas, electricity and housekeeping, which is based on monthly advance, with final surplus or back payment.
 If you find apartment through agency, it is common that you pay a deposit of 2 rents in advance and possibly agency fees.